Types of Schools in Boston

 In addition to the types of schools listed above, there are several school options available to your family both within and beyond the city limits of Boston.

 METCO is a free program where Boston students travel to public schools across more than 30 partnering cities and towns outside of the city of Boston.
-Beginning in 2019, acceptance into the METCO program will be determined by lottery.
+Acceptance into the METCO program is determined by lottery.
 Families interested in being considered for the METCO program must complete the METCO application form online.